-By signing and submitting the forms in the 2013-14 Athletic Consent and Release packet, both the participating student-athlete and the parents, legal guardian/caregiver agree that the student shall not use androgenic/anabolic steroids without the written prescription of a fully licensed physician (as recognized by the AMA) to treat a medical condition.
-They also recognize that under CIF Bylaw 200.D there could be penalties for false or fraudulent information, and understand that the Christian Brothers High School policy regarding use of illegal drugs will be enforced for any violation of these rules.
+By signing and submitting the athletic participation forms in the Appryse system, both the participating student-athlete and the parents, legal guardian/caregiver agree that the student shall not use androgenic/anabolic steroids without the written prescription of a fully licensed physician (as recognized by the AMA) to treat a medical condition.
+They also recognize that under CIF

+Bylaw 200.D there could be penalties for false or fraudulent information, and understand that the Christian Brothers High School policy regarding use of illegal drugs will be enforced for any violation of these rules.